alexaibio/teaching_content/Transformers/attention.md

 The embeddings are adjusted according to how much attention they give to each other.
 For example, the word "is" now has a stronger association with the "language" embedding (since the value for that dimension has been amplified).

+NOTE/Explanation
+In self-attention, when we calculate new embeddings by performing a weighted sum over values, we're essentially combining the meaning of different words based on the relationships between them that have been determined by the attention mechanism.

 ## What next
 Lets understand how embeddings and self-attention adjustments work across sentences, especially in the context of training a Transformer.